 The organization of the department supports and sustains our educational model, which we call the Scholarship of Practice.
 Our educational, and theoretical and research efforts all have as their goal to better understand and enhance occupational therapy practice.
 This model also means our vision for graduate education is one that prepares occupational therapists to better comprehend and make contributions to the development of the field as clinicians, educators or researchers.
 OTD students pursuing a degree at UIC obtain the knowledge and skills to be a practice scholar - that is, to engage in a high-level of clinical reasoning; to understand and participate in scientific investigations of practice; to articulate, use and critique the theories underlying practice; and to advance practice.
 Faculty scholarship covers a wide range of topics.
 The integration of education, scholarship, and clinical practice with a disability studies perspective is the hallmark of the educational programs offered at the UIC Department of Occupational Therapy and offers unique learning opportunities for individuals who wish to pursue an OTD.

-For current faculty research and publications go to the UIC OT website at ahs.uic.edu/OT and choose the Faculty and Research link for a summary.
-You may also choose the links to individual faculty members for their curriculum vitae.
+For current faculty research and publications go to the UIC OT website at https://ahs.uic.edu/occupational-therapy/faculty/

 Educational Programs in the Department